Inside Pyramids of Giza | Tombs, Temples & More

 A. Inside the Pyramids of Giza, you will find passageways leading to the burial chamber of the king or the queen.

-A. The Pyramids of Giza are open from 8 AM to 4 PM in the winter, and to 5 PM in the summer.
+A. The Pyramids of Giza are open from 7 AM to 6 PM from April to September and from 8 AM to 4 PM from October to March.

 A. No, visitors are forbidden from climbing the outside of the Pyramids.